-"Where to tonight?" my mother liked going someplace new.
+"Where to tonight?" asked my mother.

 "A little restaurant in the North End."
 He pulled out into the street.
 "A co-worker said George's was cheap and cheerful.